sourcefrog/conserve/doc/format.rst

 A band contains file contents and metadata.

-A band is composed of a *header*, *footer*, and multiple *blocks*, each with a *block footer* and a *block tarball*.
+A band is composed of a *header*, *footer*, and multiple *blocks*, each with a *block index* and a *block data*.

-The block tarball is, a plain unix tarball of the files included in that block.
-Each file is stored entirely within one block.
+A block contains the complete text of one or more files.
+The files are stored in sorted order.
+The block data is simply the concatenation of all the file texts.

-The block footer contains
+The block index is a protobuf describing the files within the block:

  - a list of all files included in the block, and for each:
-   - the utf-8 name of the file
+   - the name of the file
    - the hash of that file as it was stored in the tarball.
    - the mtime of the file
    - possibly ownership, permissions, and other filesystem metadata
- - the hash of the overall tarball
+ - the length and hash of the overall block data file

 Band header contains: